Santagata/Select_Test/README.md

 You will need to create a control file *.ctl for running CODEML using the null hypothesis where omega=1 on the foreground branches and also the alternative hypothesis where omega is allowed to be > 1 and estimated from the data provdided using maximum likelihood.

+You will need to create a list of the aligned cds files you plan to test as described above.
+You should also creat a list that repeats the corresponding species tree file for as many aligned cds files that you wish to test.
+The perl script below will allow you to either use the same species tree for all your tests are try out different species trees.

+You will also need to label the foreground branches (Polar Species) on your species tree (using a newick format) with #1, for example see the tree file below.
+Your tree should include branch lengths and be UNROOTED.
+Particular nodes may also be labeled in the foreground.

+(((Bugner:0.159527,(Camptaug#1:0.077304,Ausvul#1:0.071029):0.030435):0.055321,(Cellarlat#1:0.116033,((WatersipFL:0.127171,Ccrass#1:0.070258):0.042494,SchizoFL:0.143287):0.020109):0.055403):0.0498,(Amvid:0.259907,(Horn#1:0.976799,(Alflab#1:0.28738,Alcyohauf:0.24686);

+The perl script CODEML_TREE_ALN_NULL.pl will create the control file for running the null model.

+The perl script CODEML_TREE_ALN_ALT.pl will create the control file for running the alternative model.

+Again make a list of the CTL files that you wish to run, then use the perl script below.

+The perl script CODEML_CTL_RUN .pl will run the control files for the null and alternative models.
+I suggest that you run all the ALT models first and all the NULL models second.
+You will need to modify the line below to include the complete path to your installation of CODEML.

+system("/YOUR_PATH/codeml/paml4.9d/bin/codeml /YOUR_PATH/MCL_CTL_Files/$ctl_files[$i]\n");